chrisculver/PyCorrelationMatrixManager/README.md

 ## TODO

+* Dont pass in gammas, those are in the ops already...  but need to do correctly for indexing [easy]
 * When crashing, give minimal computation required [easy]
 * When generating computation - integrate CSE & DC [hard]
 * Unit tests [easy]